Why electric vehicles are not coming down in price anytime soon: Graphite supply crunch stalling EV revolution?

 Highlights

-- Multinationals companies like Pepsi and Amazon are electrifying their fleets — a "tipping point" for EVs.
+- Multinational companies like Pepsi and Amazon are electrifying their fleets — seen as a "tipping point" for EVs.

-- However, the shortage of battery minerals drive up the cost of components like graphite and lithium.
+- However, a shortage in battery minerals keeps the cost of components like graphite and lithium quite high.

-- With mining licenses difficult to get and battery prices not going down to $100 per kWh anytime soon, adoption of EVs will be out of reach by most consumers.
+- With mining licenses difficult to get and battery prices not going down to $100 per kWh anytime soon, adoption of EVs will be out of reach for most consumers.

 Here's the good news: EV sales are up this year (4.2 million in the first half of 2022, nearly 60% up from year-ago figures for both battery-only and hybrids).